seanbutler/Seeds/ThrowingThings/article.md

 _ISS Earth Observations experiment and Image Science &amp; Analysis Group, Johnson Space Center.
 Public domain via Wikimedia Commons_

-Producing authentic landscapes is complex and computationally expensive.
-Instead approximations are lightweight, flexible and easier to understand.
+Producing accurate landscapes is complex and computationally expensive, noise systems difficult to tweak.
+Approximations are lightweight, flexible and easier to understand.
 The maths is simple trigonometry and random numbers.
 Simple algebraic simulations close the 'Gulf of Execution' associated with  procedural generation.